 Gain first-hand knowledge, connections, and international work experience through an academic internship in Dublin, Ireland.
 On this program, you will:

-• Learn about Irish culture and history through an on-site course taught by University College Dublin faculty
+• Learn about Irish culture and history through an on-site course taught by University College Dublin faculty, Ireland’s largest university

-• Live with other program participants in student housing at University College Dublin
+• Live with other program participants in international student housing at University College Dublin located in the Belfield neighborhood that has a college-town vibe!

 "I love the immersion in a completely new culture and seeing what work, social, and local life is like from this new cultural perspective.
 It was amazing to experience a new country from a local's point of view, as a 'worker' in Ireland.
 You get a more intimate and deeper look at what things are like in the international workforce."